 3. Consider a Color Scheme

-It’s easy to go crazy with different colors.
+It’s easy to go crazy with different colors for your work space.
 It’s a homeschool room, after all!

 However, it can also make it easy for the room to become too overwhelming for your kids with bright colors everywhere.